riastrad/cyberbspace/posts/2019/test-post-please-ignore.md

 ---
 layout: post.njk
-title: A second test post
+title: A placeholder for more interesting content
-summary: What could be more exciting than two pointless posts?
+summary: If you can read this it means I have not followed through on my goals.
 date: Last Modified
 tags:
   - post